raleighlittles/ITOSAYDE-MSR-880/README.md

 The README in the wireshark directory has some information.

+## Interested in contributing?

-Basically, if you're looking to help out, simply look at the list of unimplemented features, find a wireshark dump that covers that case, and start implementing it!
+If you're looking to help out, simply look at the list of unimplemented features, find a Wireshark dump that covers that case, and start implementing it.